 Today is the first day of school for the public schools in our area.
 Like many other parents of young children, I’m thinking a lot today about the education choices B and I are making for our own children.
 Before we started a family, I never much thought about the choices we would have to make when it came to our children’s education.
 It was simple.
 Most kids go to public school.
-Rich kids go to private school.
+Priviledged kids go to private school.
 Weirdos homeschool.

 While I was pregnant with O, I did what I always do when embarking on a new adventure.
 I read.
 I read a lot.
 I read about public school, homeschool, Waldorf school, Montessori school and so forth.
 The sudden reality of so many different choices was a bit overwhelming.
 Overwhelming and exciting.